 - Beef roasts or steaks: Medium rare 145 F; medium 160 F; well done 170 F

-- Pork chops, tenderloins, or roasts: 145 F, with 3 minutes of resting time
+- Pork chops, tenderloins, or roasts: 145 F for at least 3 minutes of resting time

 - Ground pork and organ meats: 160 F

 - Hot dogs: 165 F or steaming hot